-The table below presents the allocation of the purchase price for the operations acquired during the years ended December 31, 2023, 2022, and 2021:
+The table below presents the allocation of the purchase price for the operations acquired during the years ended December 31, 2024, 2023 and 2022:

 Year Ended December 31,

-2023 2022 2021
+2024 2023 2022

-Land \$ 7,794 \$ 15,527 \$ 19,928
+Land \$ 20,547 \$ 7,794 \$ 15,527

-Building and improvements 57,488 65,070 77,975
+Building and improvements 108,709 57,488 65,070

-Equipment, furniture, and fixtures 1,840 1,618 217
+Equipment, furniture, and fixtures 2,937 1,840 1,618

-Assembled occupancy 346 367 29
+Assembled occupancy 1,210 346 367

-Goodwill 16,400 6,000
+Goodwill 21,112 16,400

-Leased asset - 1,909 -
+Leased asset 1,909

-Other indefinite-lived intangible assets 330 245 75
+Other indefinite-lived intangible assets 364 330 245

-TOTAL ACQUISITIONS \$ 67,798 \$ 101,136 \$ 104,224
+TOTAL ACQUISITIONS \$ 154,879 \$ 67,798 \$ 101,136

 The Company's acquisition strategy has been focused on identifying both opportunistic and strategic acquisitions within its target markets that offer strong opportunities for return.
 The operations added by the Company are frequently underperforming financially and can have regulatory and clinical challenges to overcome.
 Financial information, especially with underperforming operations, is often inadequate, inaccurate or unavailable.
 Consequently, the Company believes that prior operating results are not a meaningful representation of the Company's current operating results or indicative of the integration potential of its newly acquired independent subsidiaries.
-The assets added during the year ended December 31, 2023 were not material operations to the Company individually or in the aggregate.
+The operations added during the year ended December 31, 2024 were not material to the Company individually or in the aggregate.
 Accordingly, pro forma financial information is not presented.
 These additions have been included in the consolidated balance sheets of the Company, and the operating results have been included in the consolidated statements of income of the Company since the date the Company gained effective control.